cse110-sp23-group1/cse110-sp23-group1/specs/adrs/050523-Choosing-Origami-Fortune-Teller.md

 ## Decision Outcome

 Chosen option: Origami Fortune Teller.
 This option was chosen because it seemed to be a nostalgic choice among group members as many members have used these in elementary school to predict fortunes.
 We used to write 8 fortunes on the a piece of paper, fold it up, and ask our friends to play.
 In addition, the easy of implementation seemed to stand out to us.
 Other options would require skills or a database of fortunes out of scope for our knowledge.
+Finally, the nostalgic element also comes in play when attracting potential users to try our app out.
+Since we found that this implementation is not so common, it would also help to make our app unique.
 <!-- Add more here to why>
 <!-- This is an optional element.
 Feel free to remove. -->
 ### Consequences